Almost 3,000 children were homeless in Ireland in Nov 2021, says report

 Almost 3,000 children in Ireland were recorded as homeless in November 2021 alone.

-That's according to the latest Monthly Homelessness Report released today (January 7) by the Department of Housing, Local Government and Heritage.
+That's according to the latest Monthly Homelessness Report released on Friday January 7 by the Department of Housing, Local Government and Heritage.

 Homeless children - a total of 2,548 in November - were noted in every county in Ireland, with the majority in Dublin and the fewest in the North-West and the Midlands.